oliviaplamann/Stat240Project/README.md

 ## Weather Analysis
 ### In Collaboration with Arun Pancholia and Minqi Yang
 ## Code
-- Folder with R code used to produce project and knitted HTML of the Final Report
+- Folder with R code used to produce project RMD and knitted HTML of the Final Report